First Steps in Music Classes

 HOW CAN YOU FIND OUT MORE?

 On the sample class page, you will have the opportunity to leave your email address.
 Then you will be placed on our mailing list to receive weekly emails with ongoing valuable information and teaching tips.
+You will also be alerted when we are ready to release the next seasonal course.

 IS THIS REALLY RIGHT FOR MY FAMILY?